great-expectations/great_expectations/docs/terms/data_asset.md

 <ValidateHeader/>

-Finally, when you are Validating new Batches of data you'll be using a Datasource and Batch Request to indicate the Batch of data to Validate.
+When you are Validating new Batches of data you'll be using a Datasource and Batch Request to indicate the Batch of data to Validate.
 This process will use a Data Asset behind the scenes.

 ## Features